Quiltt Logo

 Link to this section#Basic Auth

-The GraphQL API also supports Basic Auth, for server-to-server use-cases.
-This allows you to authenticate with a Profile ID and your API Key secret, instead of generating Session tokens.
+The Profile GraphQL API also supports Basic Authentication for server-to-server use.
+This allows you to authenticate with a Profile ID and your API Key secret, without having to issue a Session token.

 To use Basic Auth, provide a Base64-encoded combination of a Profile ID and API Key secret, separated by a colon.